osrf-migration/vrx-wiki/tutorials/Visualizing with RVIZ.md

 ```

 ## Running RVIZ
-To open RVIZ with a configuration made for the WAM-V, run:
+To open RVIZ with a configuration made for the WAM-V, open a third terminal and run:
 ```
 roslaunch wamv_gazebo rviz_example.launch
 ```